 Whiskey is a complex spirit with an incredibly diverse range of aromas and flavors.
 Accurately recognizing the qualities of an individual whiskey takes a lot of time, patience, and practice.

-However, it is much easier to assess a whiskey if you use the correct method, which I’ll share in this post.
+However, it is much easier to assess a whiskey if you use the correct method, in this post I’ll talk you through how to taste whiskey and recognize the different flavors.

 Tasting Whiskey vs Drinking Whiskey